-The statistic shows the ifo World Economic Climate Index from the third quarter 2011 to the fourth quarter of 2014.
+The statistic shows the ifo World Economic Climate Index from the third quarter 2011 to the first quarter of 2015.
 In the third quarter of 2011, the ifo World Economic Climate Index reached a value of 97.7.

 The global economy and globalization